On the Job with… Christine Bibby, Safe and Inclusive Schools Lead

-Caption: Bibby presents to students on the topic of internet safety
+Right: Bibby presents to students on the topic of internet safety.

 “It was a really exciting time because we were able to do a lot of interesting work – informal research, and collaborative group work – and really figure out how social work and education could make a difference in kids’ lives and support teachers at the same time,” she says.